Skip to main content

 Thanks to the flexibility of the batcher system, Paima can even support games built without an enshrined sequencer - that is to say environments with multiple sequencers where anybody can choose to run their own decentralized sequencer for the game and monetize it how they want.
 This give the benefit of sequencing without the centralization or censorship concerns.

 Projects may want to allow users to play games with NFTs hosted on chains separate from where the app was deployed.
-For example, the game is deployed on Milkomeda, but is playable from NFT living on Ethereum L1.
+For example, the game is deployed on a DA layer, but is playable from NFT living on separate L1.

-You can find more about the idea in this github repo.
+You can find more about the idea here

 Non-custodial L2s